mdabdullahibnaharun/DIU-Assist/README.md

-student: Using this database you can add a student's information and delete the information.
+student: Using this database you can add , seach , update a student's information and delete those information.

-teacher: Using this database you can add a teacher’s information and delete the information.
+teacher: Using this database you can add , seach , update a teacher’s information and delete those information.